TOP

 Risk and Compliance Committee

-This committee oversees enterprise risk management activities to inform senior executives and the Board on strategic, operational and compliance risk management efforts.
-The RCC also provides a forum for business area and corporate functional representatives to review and guide enterprise sustainability initiatives and provide input to SMP execution.
+Oversees enterprise risk management to inform senior executives and the Board on risk management efforts.
+It further provides a forum to review and guide enterprise sustainability initiatives and provide input on SMP execution.

 Sustainability Management Team